 Cardiopulmonary bypass

 Cardiopulmonary bypass (CPB) is the extracorporeal circulation and oxygenation of a patient’s blood, bypassing the patient’s cardiac and pulmonary circulation (Figure 6).
 Amongst other things, it is used to facilitate open heart surgery.
 It has been in routine clinical use for decades in human medicine, and there are now several sites throughout the world that offer open heart surgery under CPB in clinical veterinary patients.
 While there are many different types of cardiac disease that are amenable to CPB and surgical correction, the most common are valvular pathologies (such as mitral and tricuspid dysplasia and degeneration), dogs with pulmonic stenosis who have not had a durable response to balloon valvuloplasty, and congenital defects (including atrial/ventricular septal defects, double chambered right-ventricle, Tetralogy of Fallot and cor triatriatum dexter and sinister).
 While patients with cardiomyopathy may develop atrioventricular valve incompetence, this subset of patients are not good candidates for surgical correction, and this mandates very careful case selection to avoid poor surgical outcomes.
 While the exact nature of CPB will vary depending on the cardiac defect being repaired, for a patient undergoing mitral valve repair a brief overview of the procedure is shown in Box 7.
-Due to differences in the circuit and conduct of CPB, some technical difficulties for dialysis and TPE small patient size do not apply to CPB.
+Due to differences in the circuit and conduct of CPB, some technical difficulties for haemodialysis and TPE associated with small patient size do not apply to CPB.
 Patients in pre-operative (ACVIM grading) stages B2 and C undergoing mitral valve repair have a very good prognosis, and the majority of patients will no longer require cardiac medications within 3 months of their surgery.
 Further discussion of CPB is outside of the scope of this article, those interested should contact one of the open-heart surgical centers for further information on the therapies offered.
 It is worth noting that there is often a waiting list and a significant financial commitment.

 Box 7 – Brief overview of mitral valve surgery